 While there are only a few restrictions on what medicines and medical devices you can take with you when you leave Australia, other countries have different laws on what you can bring in.
-It's important that you pay attention to what you're taking and where you're going to make sure you don't end up in trouble.

 Take enough for your whole trip

 It may be difficult to refill your script overseas, so you should always take enough of your medicines and medical devices to last you for your whole trip, if possible.

 Pharmaceutical Benefits Scheme (PBS) medicines have an allowable limit you can take when you go overseas, which is different depending on your circumstances.

 If you are going to be away for an extended period of time, make sure the quantity you’re taking is within the law and talk to your doctor about options for accessing medicines or medical devices overseas.

 Carry medicines and medical devices in your hand luggage

 Medicines are exempt from the 100ml limit on liquids, aerosols and gels.

 Hypodermic needles are prohibited unless it is medically necessary for you to carry them.
 They should be accompanied with proof that you require them and be kept in your hand luggage with the medicine they will be used to administer.

 Some medicines prescribed in Australia may be restricted or banned in other countries.
 Be careful if you need to travel with: